getsentry/sentry-docs/src/collections/_documentation/platforms/dotnet/nlog.md

 ```

 It's also possible to initialize the SDK through the NLog integration (as opposed to using `SentrySdk.Init`).
-This is useful when the NLog is the only integration being used in your application.
+This is useful when NLog is the only integration being used in your application.
 To initialize the Sentry SDK through the NLog integration, provide it with the DSN:

 ```csharp
 LogManager.Configuration = new LoggingConfiguration();